axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="getMetrics"></a> getMetrics()

 ### Description
 Makes a synchronous request to the `{url}api/v1/entities/{entity}/metrics?expression={expression}&tags={tags}`.
 Receive metric descriptor objects and return `name` field.
 This function can be used at the stage of preprocessing in the `var` expression.
-The returned array has `list.escape()` function, which escapes commas in every element and stringifies array.
+The returned array has `list.escape()` function, which escapes commas in every element.

 [More information about API request](https://github.com/axibase/atsd/blob/master/api/meta/entity/metrics.md)